 I took a week off at Christmas and went to Virginia.
 We did a family-only memorial for mom on Christmas Day.
 The closure we all needed.
 When I got back to Nashville I tried to start the “re-entry process” into community.
 But it didn’t work.
 I reserved all my energy for work and then would collapse on weekends and evenings.
 It quickly became evident that I needed more time.

-I have a bad habit of going the all-or-nothing route… go big or go home as they say.
+I have a bad habit of going the all-or-nothing route… go big or go home I like to say.
 Every time I would try to re-enter into my church community – I would sign up for this or that – thinking that would force commitment and dedication.
 All it did was force me to be creative with my excuses for cancelling.
 Yes, I probably owe an apology to many of you… as I may not have always been forthright in my reasons for backing out.
 Yea – I said it.